Christmas volunteering ideas | 2019 and 2020

 Competitions like the traditional boat race and other local sports like kabaddi and kuttiyum kolum are a popular attraction.
 Historical buildings are adorned with white paper and flags to commemorate the event.

 As a GVI volunteer in India, you will assist local teachers by developing educational resources.
 You can also volunteer on our sports program, where you will help local teachers with supervising sporting activities.

-GVI volunteers on the women’s empowerment project in Kerala help groups like Women of Kerala and Girl’s Voice, to create awareness around the importance of equal education, income opportunities and access to healthcare for every person in Kerala, no matter their gender.
+GVI volunteers on the women’s empowerment project in Kerala assist organisations like Women of Kerala and Girl’s Voice to create awareness around the importance of equal education, income opportunities and access to healthcare for every person in Kerala, no matter their gender.

 While in Kochi, you will witness a Christmas tradition unique to Kerala.
 During this time homes and streets are decorated with bamboo and paper stars to represent the star of Bethlehem.
 The stars are lit in the days leading up to Christmas and represent hope for a better future.

-By lending a hand to disadvantaged communities in Kochi you can help to translate some of the local community’s faith in a better world into a here-and-now reality.
+By assisting vulnerable communities in Kochi you can help translate some of the local community’s faith in a better world into a here-and-now reality.

 Volunteer in Nepal during Christmas

 - Projects to work on:

 - Weather: Cool (19°C/66°F) but sunny.